Close

 Background

-There are one billion disabled people globally.
+There are 1.3 billion disabled people globally.
 Disabled people, on average, have higher healthcare needs than others.
 Yet they face barriers in accessing healthcare.
 As a result, they have worse health outcomes, including 2-3 times higher mortality rates across all ages.
 Policies and laws supporting the right to healthcare for disabled people are often not put into practice.

-Evidence is growing that interventions to improve healthcare led by communities are particularly effective.
-They are low-cost, scalable and address locally relevant concerns.
-One example is the Participatory Learning and Action (PLA) approach developed to prevent maternal and newborn deaths.
 Participatory Learning and Action PLA is a community-led participatory strategy to improve healthcare access.
 In PLA, women's community groups are established and meet monthly to: 1) identify problems, 2) identify solutions, 3) plan and implement solutions and 4) evaluate their efforts.
 PLA significantly reduces maternal and newborn deaths, usually by at least 20%, and is endorsed by WHO.

 Aim of study